steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.8.0/IMidiLearn2.md

 }

 //------------------------------------------------------------------------
-tresult PLUGIN_API  MyController::onLiveMidi2ControllerInput (BusIndex index, MidiChannel channel, Midi2Controller midiCC)
+tresult PLUGIN_API MyController::onLiveMidi1ControllerInput (BusIndex index, MidiChannel channel, CtrlNumber midiCC) {
-{
     // if we are not in doMIDILearn (triggered by a UI button for example) or wrong channel then return if (!doMIDILearn || index != 0 || channel != 0 || midiLearnParamID == InvalidParamID)